christophgil/ZIPsFS/README.md

 ## ZIP file Presentation

 By default, ZIP files are displayed as folders with the suffix ***.Content***.
-This behavior can be customized in the ZIPsFS_configuration.c file.
+This behavior can be customized in the ***ZIPsFS_configuration.c file***.
 The default configuration includes a few exceptions tailored to specific use cases in Mass Spectrometry Compatibility:

-  - For ZIP files whose names start with a year and end with .d.Zip, the virtual folder will instead end with *.d*.
+  - For ZIP files whose names start with a year and end with *.d.Zip*, the virtual folder will instead end with *.d*.

   - Flat File Display: For some mass spectrometry formats where files are not organized into